Emmotes/ic_spoilers/docs/season_4.md

 ![Season 4 Portrait](images/portrait_s4.png)

 It appears the season will be based around the Companions of the Hall - and peripherally related champions.
+Specifically Regis Artemis Pwent Catti-brie and Wulfgar.

 {% comment %}
 ![Season 4 Ad Panel](images/s4_adpanel.png)